raspberrypilearning/slug/en/step_11.md

 ## Challenge: crazy veggies

 There are lots of possible features you could add to your game to make it more difficult and entertaining for the player!
-Here are a few examples — feel free to come up with your own ideas.
+Here are a few examples — can you come up with your own ideas.

 + Growth vegetables: add a new type of vegetable which causes the slug to grow by more than one segment at a time.
 This makes the game harder because the slug will become big quickly, making it difficult to stop her from biting herself!